Did you know that my day job is being a Pol Sci student?

 The proposition includes goals like making the country 100% renewable, introducing sustainable means of transportation and helping vulnerable communities.

-But this is the best part: green plans are global
+But this is the best part: green policies are global

 The ideal situation would be including all countries in the world and making strides toward sustainability all together.